phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 - `spin::mutex::cpu_relax`
 - `spin::mutex::obtain_lock<vga_buffer::Writer>`
 - `spin::mutex::lock<vga_buffer::Writer>`
-- `blog_os::interrupts::page_fault_handler`
+- `blog_os::interrupts::divide_by_zero_handler`
 - ...

 It's a _back_-trace, so it goes from the innermost function to the outermost function.
-We see that our page fault handler was called successfully.
+We see that our divide-by-zero handler was called successfully.
 It then tried to write its error message.
 Therefore, it tried to `lock` the static `WRITER`, which in turn called `obtain_lock` and `cpu_relax`.

 So our kernel tries to lock the output `WRITER`, which is already locked by the interrupted `println`.
 Thus, our exception handler waits forever and we don't see what error occurred.
 Yay, that's our first deadlock! :)